 JEN (Jazz Education Network) is also growing for jazz players and educators.

 Their are conferences related to producers, film composers, and many more.

 The point is, while conferences can be a very important part of marketing, networking, and developing opportunities as a musician and teacher, they are not a panacea or a quick fix.

 In fact, marketing in general will only work for you if you first have a clear sense of your vision, goals, and a sales process in place.
 Too many freelancers make the mistake of ignoring the foundation and instead focusing on marketing platforms or strategies.
 And they often spin their wheels and get stuck in the cycle of feast or famine.

 To get a better overview of how to make sure you have a strong foundation to build your business so you have reliable and consistent work, check out my article and podcast on How to Grow a Business for Working Musicians.

 Want to talk about your career and get some straight up feedback without a sales pitch?

-Want tips and inspiration related to your Music Business?
+Get tips to grow your Music Business.